American Air & Water®, Inc. UV Disinfection Solutions

 a better and healthier indoor environment.

 The UV disinfection systems for commercial and residential installations inactivate microorganisms and can sterilize air, water and exposed surfaces.
 UVC and mold spores from the indoor air of homes, offices and commercial buildings, ensuring a higher indoor air quality.

-To fully understand what UV light is and how it is utilized by the germicidal UV disinfection see: UV At A Glance »
+To understand what UV light is and how it is utilized in germicidal UV disinfection see: UV At A Glance »